-I have instructed a Brampton lawyer having made sure that they are on the Clydesdale conveyancing panel.
+After shopping around on the internet I have found a Brampton lawyer having made sure that they are on the Bank of Ireland conveyancing panel.
 Does my lawyer arrange the survey of the property?

-I need to instruct a conveyancing solicitor in Brampton for my home move.
-Is it possible to review a firm’s complaints history with the profession’s regulator?
+I am thinking of appointing a conveyancing practitioner in Brampton for my house move.
+Is it possible to see a solicitor's record with the legal regulator?